 Attacks of this type are one of the least probable and most costly.
 Most likely there are easier ways for an attacker to achieve the same results.
 Regardless, to make long term attacks more resource costly to conduct we make the following recommendations:

-- Use well-researched cryptographic primitives and protocols and follow up-to-date recommendations [Bar20]. - Use perfect forward secrecy where applicable.
+- Use well-researched cryptographic primitives and protocols and follow up-to-date recommendations [20]. - Use perfect forward secrecy where applicable. - Limit the amount of data encrypted using the same key.